kiboschool/course-programming-2/src/revision/w2-memory-and-objects/1-references.md

 We can then carry on copying the data around and get to our objective.

 ## Primitives vs Objects
 Let's look at another example.
-Here we have two variables that are meant to track two different concepts (My birthday is 11, and I have 11 players on my football team) but they just happen to have the same value.
+Here we have two variables that are meant to track two different concepts (My birthday is the 11th of the month, and I have 11 players on my football team) but they just happen to have the same value.
 Let's see what happens when we modify one:

 <iframe width="1200" height="500" frameborder="0" src="https://pythontutor.com/iframe-embed.html#code=number_of_players%20%3D%2011%0Abirthday%20%3D%20number_of_players%0A%0Aprint%28number_of_players%29%0Aprint%28birthday%29%0A%0Anumber_of_players%20-%3D%201%0A%0A%23%20This%20should%20change%0Aprint%28number_of_players%29%0A%0A%23%20This%20should%20not%0Aprint%28birthday%29&codeDivHeight=400&codeDivWidth=350&cumulative=false&curInstr=0&heapPrimitives=nevernest&origin=opt-frontend.js&py=3&rawInputLstJSON=%5B%5D&textReferences=false"> </iframe>